stanfordpython/python-labs/lab6-standardlibrary.md

 #### Regex Crossword Checker

-In the spirit of [Regex Crossword](https://regexcrossword.com/) (a highly entertaining site, if you've got hours to spare), write a function that checks arbitrary regex crosswords.
-Your function should take in two lists, one representing horizontal clues and one representing vertical clues, two integers representing the width and height of the crossword, as well as the potential solution to crossword in the form a list-of-lists in row-major order (i.e. the elements are lists representing rows of the crossword.
-Return true if and only if the potential solution is in fact valid.
+Take a moment to play one round of [Regex Crossword](https://regexcrossword.com/) (a highly entertaining site, if you've got hours to spare).

+In the spirit of Regex Crossword, write a function that checks arbitrary regex crosswords.
+Your function should take in two lists, one representing horizontal clues and one representing vertical clues, as well as the potential solution to crossword in the form a list-of-lists in row-major order (i.e. the elements are lists representing rows of the crossword.
+Return whether or not the potential solution is in fact valid.

 ```
 import string
-def regex_crossword_check(horizontal_patterns, vertical_patterns, width, height, candidate, alphabet=string.ascii_uppercase):
+def regex_crossword_check(horizontal_patterns, vertical_patterns, candidate):
     pass  # Your implementation here
 ```

 For example, the call corresponding to the first "Beginner" puzzle (it's called "Beatles") would look like:

 ```
-horiz = [r'^HE|LL|O+$', r'^[PLEASE]+$']
+horiz = [r'HE|LL|O+', r'[PLEASE]+']
-vert = [r'^[^SPEAK]+$', r'^EP|IP|EF$']
+vert = [r'[^SPEAK]+', r'EP|IP|EF']
 candidate = [
 	['H', 'E'],
 	['L', 'P']